mostlyserious/riak-js/README.md

 [http://riakjs.org](http://riakjs.org)

+### Development

+Run this in the main directory to compile coffeescript to javascript as you go:

+    coffee -wc -o lib --no-wrap src/**/*.coffee

 ### Refactoring

 There are two main objects in Riak-JS: Client and Meta.
 Clients are instantiated the same way as before: